Golfing in a Winter Wonderland

 King & Bear

 King & Bear is a collaboration project between the techniques of Arnold Palmer and Jack Nicklaus.
-Both are renowned golfers who each call Florida “home.”
-Every hole on King & Bear is characteristic of the players, and the course is essentially a “driver’s” course.
-The course green fees are $169 during the winter months, with twilight rates at $99 four hours before sunset.
+Both are renowned golfers who each call Florida "home."
+Every hole on King & Bear is characteristic of the players, and the course is essentially a "driver's" course.

 Slammer & Squire

 Slammer & Squire is another top rated course at World Golf Village, opened in 1998 and designed by Bobby Weed with the help of consultants Sam "The Slammer" Snead and Gene "The Squire" Sarazen.
 This course plays host to the Liberty Mutual Legends of Golf, a Senior PGA TOUR EVENT.
-Rates are $129 during the winter months, with twilight rates at $79 four hours before sunset.

 The Players Championship is one of the most prestigious golf tournaments in the world, and many don't realize this, but it's played right in Ponte Vedra, just a few miles north of St. Augustine.
 It boasts tons of courses both public and private.
 Getting a tee time is competitive and expensive, but well worth the investment for golfers looking for the kind of unique and elite golf experience that only professionals can get.